hyperfiddle/hyperfiddle/README.md

 ## Getting Started

 > [!NOTE]
 > Hyperfiddle is now in technical preview!
-Request preview access here: https://www.hyperfiddle.net/early-access.html
+Request preview access here: https://www.hyperfiddle.net/early-access.html and then DM @dustingetz to schedule a demo.

 ## License
 * free for individual use on local dev machines, mandatory runtime login (we are a business)